jgordon/axioms/axioms/14 Space.md

    (if (and (square p) (sideOf c p) (diagonal d p) (vertex v c d x))
        (45Degrees v)))
 ```

+A diagonal of a polygon in general is a line segment from a vertex
+to a nonadjacent vertex.

+## Directions

 A direction with respect to a framework is a ray whose endpoint is the
 origin of the framework.